Abdulk084/QuantitativeTox/README.md

 python setup.py install
 cd ..
 ```

-5. Test model for LD50 task:
+## Testing models on four quantitaive toxicity tasks

+# Testing LD50 task
 ```
-cd LD50
+1. cd LD50
-python LD50_test.py
+2. python LD50_test.py
 ```
-This will test the model on LD50 task as mentioned in the paper.
+This will test the model on LD50 task as mentioned in the paper and create a file with a name LD50_test_results.csv.